By Kelsey Fox

 28. Michael Widenius

-Michael Widenius is the creator of the original MySQL, an open-source database released to the public in 1996.
-After dropping out of Helsinki University of Technology, the Finnish-born computer scientist began his career with Tapio Laakso Oy.
+What’s interesting about Widenius is that he’s a college dropout.
+After leaving Helsinki University of Technology, the Finnish-born computer scientist launched his career with Tapio Laakso Oy.
 Not long after, he became a founding member of MySQL AB company.
 He is the co-author of “MySQL Reference Manual” published by O’Reilly in 2002.
-In 2003, he was awarded the coveted Finnish Software Entrepreneur of the Year Prize.
-Widenius has since sold MySQL to Sun, earning him more than 16 million Euros in capital gains.

 27. Carl Sassenrath